Kovan, Singapore: Housing

 The main type of housing in Kovan are landed homes.
 The condominiums Kovan Melody, and Kovan Residences are on the main road, directly opposite Kovan MRT station.
 Recently completed is Stars of Kovan, which is at the corner of Upper Serangoon Road and Tampines Road.

-A new HDB Built-To-Order (BTO), Kovan Well-Spring with a new Community Club will be the latest addition to Kovan.
+A new HDB Built-To-Order (BTO), Kovan Wellspring with a new Community Club will be the latest addition to Kovan.